-The Pharmig CoC contains disclosure obligations in two provisions, namely regarding "donation and subsidies" to healthcare organisations (section 8.5 Pharmig CoC) and regarding support to patients' organisations (section 9.6 Pharmig CoC).
+The Pharmig CoC further contains disclosure obligations regarding "donation and subsidies" to healthcare organisations (section 8.5 Pharmig CoC) and regarding support to patients' organisations (section 10.6 Pharmig CoC).
+These disclosure obligations have been implemented already in the prior version of the CoC.

-- 1. Donations and subsidies to healthcare organisations (section 8.5 Pharmig CoC) - Financial or material donations and subsidies to healthcare organisations (i.e. organisations or establishments, which predominantly comprise of members of the specialist circles) are only permitted for the purpose of training/education, research or support of the healthcare system or within the framework of scientific or specialist activities. - When making financial donations or providing subsidies, pharmaceutical companies are obliged to keep records, in particular regarding the scope, type and purpose, as well as the recipient of donations and subsidies and its permission to disclose the donation or subsidy. - Donations and subsidies must be made accessible to the public on the internet, unless they are inexpensive. - Section 8.5 Pharmig does not contain any further requirements regarding the time of disclosure and the kind of information to be disclosed. - Support to patient organisations (Article 9.6 Pharmig CoC)
+- 2. Donations and subsidies to healthcare organisations (section 8.5 Pharmig CoC) - Financial or material donations and subsidies to healthcare organisations (i.e. organisations or establishments which predominantly comprise members of the specialist circles) are only permitted for the purposes of training/education, research or support of the healthcare system or within the framework of scientific or specialist activities. - When making financial donations or providing subsidies, pharmaceutical companies are obliged to keep records, in

-- All patients' organisations that receive support from a pharmaceutical company, or that have concluded services agreements with a pharmaceutical company, need to be listed on that company's website. - The above information needs to detail the type, scope and purpose of the support or the type, scope and purpose of the service, and the total value of the financial contributions or non-financial contributions, as well as the total of the service charges per calendar year and per patient organisation.
-If no precise monetary value can be determined in the case of indirect contributions or non-financial contributions, then the advantage gained by the patients' organisations must be described comprehensively and in verifiable form.

-- Indirect contributions or non-financial contributions, as well as inexpensive service agreements, are exempted from the publication obligation. - All published details must be updated at least once a year (no later than by 31 March for the preceding respective calendar year).
+- particular regarding the scope, type and purpose, as well as the recipient of donations and subsidies and its permission to disclose the donation or subsidy. - Donations and subsidies must be made accessible to the public on the internet, unless they are inexpensive. - Article 8.5 Pharmig CoC does not contain any further requirements regarding the time of disclosure and the kind of information to be disclosed, but globally refers to Article 9 Pharmig CoC. - 3.
+Support to patient organisations (article 10.6 Pharmig CoC) - All patients' organisations that receive support from a pharmaceutical company, or that have concluded services agreements with a pharmaceutical company, need to be listed on that company's website. - The above information needs to detail the type, scope and purpose of the support or the type, scope and purpose of the service, the total value of the financial contributions or non-financial contributions, as well as the total of the service charges per calendar year and per patient organisation.
+If no precise monetary value can be determined in the case of indirect contributions or non-financial contributions, then the advantage gained by the patients' organisations must be described comprehensively and in verifiable form. - Indirect contributions or non-financial contributions, as well as inexpensive service agreements, are exempted from the publication obligation. - All published details must be updated at least once a year (no later than by 30 June for the preceding respective calendar year).